 EYE OF SCIENCE / SCIENCE PHOTO LIBRARY EYE OF SCIENCE / SCIENCE PHOTO LIBRARY

 Caddisfly.
-Coloured scanning electron micrograph of a caddisfly (order Trichoptera) viewed from above, showing its compound eyes (black), antennae (top left and right) and wings (wing).
+Coloured scanning electron micrograph of a caddisfly (order Trichoptera), showing its compound eyes (red), antennae (top) and large mouthparts (centre).
 Caddisflies are moth-like insects that have hairy wings rather than the scaled wings of moths and butterflies.
 The larvae are voracious aquatic predators that build protective cases out of silk and plant debris.
-Magnification: x33, when printed 10 cm wide.
+Magnification: x16, when printed 10 cm wide.

 Model release not required.
 Property release not required.